raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 "Oh?"
 Althea tried to discourage Bob with overt disinterest.
 It was futile, of course: Bob carried on.

 "Well, they have five or six slots that they run, one phone screen and then the rest in a single-day onslaught."
 Althea nodded.
-Regardless of the content of each slot, having a selection of interviewers work with a candidtae could be helpful in getting a balanced perspective.
+Regardless of the content of each slot, having a selection of interviewers work with a candidate could be helpful in getting a balanced perspective.

 "So one of the slots is algorithms, and one of the posters on `trapdoor.jobs` said they asked about generating streams of primes."